CadQuery/cadquery-plugins/plugins/cq_cache/README.md

 ## Limitations

 Cache results are stored under a unique value generated from the function name and arguments.
-Arguments are differentiated using `repr(arg)`, so if your argument has a string representation involving the address (like `<class MyClass at 0x7fa34d805940>`) then caching will ineffective.
+Arguments are compared using `repr(arg)`, so if your argument has a string representation involving the address (like `<class MyClass at 0x7fa34d805940>`) then caching will ineffective.
 In particular, using a CadQuery Workplane as an argument will raise a TypeError (a Workplane as a return type from your decorated function is fine).